 Property insurance covers your business’s physical assets, such as buildings, inventory, and equipment.
 It can help protect against theft, fire, or other disasters that could prevent you from running your business.
 Coverage should also include any outbuildings on the premises and off-site storage facilities if applicable.
 You may want to purchase additional coverage for high-value items like computers and machinery, as well as valuable documents like contracts or customer records.

 Liability insurance helps protect your business from third-party claims resulting from bodily injury or property damage caused by your products or services.
 This type of coverage is especially important if you are providing professional services in a highly regulated industry such as financial services or healthcare management.
-Liability insurance may also cover legal costs up to a certain limit, so it's important to consider the type of services your business offers and the associated risk when deciding how much liability coverage you need.
+Liability insurance may also cover legal costs up to a certain limit, so it’s important to consider the type of services your business offers and the associated risk when deciding how much liability coverage you need.
+Just in case you want a second opinion on your coverage, there’s Petra Insurance Brokers based in Dubai that can give you a few more choices.

 Workers’ Compensation Insurance